microsoft/fast/sites/website/src/docs/design-systems/creating-a-component-library.md

 const counterTemplate = html`<!-- ... -->`;
 ```

 However, a `FoundationElement` also supports a lazily-defined template and style type.
-This lazy option is a function invoked with [ElementDefinitionContext](/docs/api/fast-foundation.elementdefinitioncontext) and [FoundationElementDefinition](/docs/api/fast-foundation.foundationelementdefinition) options, providing opportunity to adjust the template or styles based on how the element or other elements are defined.
-Lazy template and style definitions provide incredible flexibility, and are what can allow application authors to re-name component tag names, override default slotted content, and communicate any component-specific configuration options.
+This lazy option is a function invoked with [ElementDefinitionContext](../api/fast-foundation.elementdefinitioncontext.md) and [FoundationElementDefinition](../api/fast-foundation.foundationelementdefinition.md) options, providing opportunity to adjust the template or styles based on how the element or other elements are defined.
+Lazy template and style definitions provide incredible flexibility and are what can allow application authors to re-name component tag names, override default slotted content, and communicate any component-specific configuration options.
 Here's how we would convert the previous standard templates and styles into lazy templates and styles:

 ```ts
 import { html, css  } from "@microsoft/fast-element";